elchininet/custom-sidebar/README.md

 }
 ```

+## Advanced configuration options

+Custom sidebar has advanced configurations options only intended for advanced users.
+These options are basically used to avoid repetition of options or templates, but they are not strictly necessary to configure the plugin.
+Do not use these options if they result confusing for you or if you don't understand their usage.

 ### Partials

 Partials are fragments of code that can be included in your templates.
 They can be inserted in [JavaScript](#javascript-templates), [Jinja](#jinja-templates) templates or inside another partial.
 Any entity used in them will make the template in which the partial is inserted to be reevaluated when the entity changes its state, so it is not recommended to use a bloated partial using multiple entities that have no context with each other because that will provoke that the templates in which that partial is used get reevaluated when anyone of the entities used in it change.